 II.A.2.
 The program director must be provided with support adequate for administration of the program based upon its size and configuration.

-II.A.2.a)

-At a minimum, the program director must be provided with the salary support required to devote 20 percent FTE of non-clinical time to the administration of the program.
-Additional support for the program director and the associate program director(s) must be provided based on program size as follows: (Core)
+II.A.2.a) At a minimum, the program director must be provided with the salary support required to devote 50 percent FTE of non-clinical time to the administration of the program.
+(Core)